ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

 **Results: Pass**

-### As a site user I can adjust shopping bag quantity so that I don not have to go back to products to adjust my bag
+### As a site user I can adjust ordersheet quantity so that I don not have to go back to products to adjust my Ordersheet

 **Acceptance Criteria:**
 - User can change the quantity of the products
 - The +/- button will be disable at 1 and 100,

 **Expected Results**
-- Navigate to the shopping bag page and you will see a +/- button
+- Navigate to the OrderSheet page and you will see a +/- button
 - Click on the +/- button to change the quantity of the items
-- Click "Add to Bag" to add the product to the bag
+- Click "Add to OrderSheet" to add the product to the OrderSheet
 - The +/- button is disabled at 1 and 100,

 **Actual Results**